chicks-net/presentation-notes/fini-coredns-example/FEATURES.md

 - our fini-coredns-example repo
   - pulls together a variety of technologies to demonstrate how to serve DNS in a modern infrastructure with maximum automation and minimum toil.
+  - utilizes RFC-compliant example domains and IP ranges
+  - a variety of record types are shown including IPv6 addresses
+  - a podman/docker container that you can try out
 - dnscontrol
   - unique system for defining your domains and DNS records with JavaScript
 - coredns